mnot/ai-control-report/draft-nottingham-ai-control-report.md

 The Internet Architecture Board (IAB) holds occasional workshops designed to consider long-term issues and strategies for the Internet, and to suggest future directions for the Internet architecture.
 This long-term planning function of the IAB is complementary to the ongoing engineering efforts performed by working groups of the Internet Engineering Task Force (IETF).

+The Internet is one of the major sources of data used to train large language models (LLMs, or more colloquially, "AI").
+Because this use was not envisioned by most publishers of information on the Internet, a means of expressing the owners' preferences regarding AI crawling has emerged, sometimes backed by law (e.g., in the European Union's AI Act {{AI-ACT}}).

-The IAB convened the AI-CONTROL Workshop to "explore practical opt-out mechanisms for AI and build an understanding of use cases, requirements, and other considerations in this space." {{CFP}} In particular, the emerging practice of using the Robots Exclusion Protocol {{RFC9309}} -- also known as "robots.txt" --
+The IAB convened the AI-CONTROL Workshop to "explore practical opt-out mechanisms for AI and build an understanding of use cases, requirements, and other considerations in this space." {{CFP}} In particular, the emerging practice of using the Robots Exclusion Protocol {{RFC9309}} -- also known as "robots.txt" -- has been uncoordinated, and may or may not be a suitable way to control AI crawlers.
+However, discussion was not limited to consideration of robots.txt, and approaches other than opt-out were considered.

+To assure many viewpoints were represented, the program committee invited a broad selection of technical experts, AI vendors, content publishers, civil society advocates, and policymakers.

 ## Chatham House Rule